48 Hours in Hamilton: Waterfalls, Waffles & Weekend Magic

 Disclaimer

 Please note that the information in this blog is for general guidance only and may not always be up to date or accurate.
 We recommend double-checking details directly with local cities, businesses, or official sources before making any plans or acting on the information.
-We are not a news or journalistic outlet, and while we do our best to make sure information is accurate, sometimes we make mistakes.
+We are not a news outlet, and while we do our best to make sure information is accurate, sometimes we make mistakes.
 It is always best to verify with official sources.